shrijitaghosh/circuitmate/README.md

 CircuitMate successfully demonstrates a functional voice-based AI troubleshooting assistant for everything .
 It can understand user queries, provide relevant troubleshooting guidance, and communicate responses through voice.
 While it currently relies on a trial-and-error approach and cannot physically inspect hardware, it significantly reduces the difficulty of diagnosing common hardware problems through accessible, hands-free assistance.
 Here is the working link of our website: https://circuitmate.vercel.app
+**(For authentication while creating an account in CircuitMate an 8 character password is required.)**